The Child & Family Institute

 Dr. Hatcher uses a holistic approach to psychological treatment for children and adolescents that includes evidence-based approaches that are designed to meet the individual needs of each young person.
 She works in coordination with families, school officials, and other mental health professionals to understand the social, emotional, and physiological needs of her clients.
 Dr. Hatcher encourages families to take an active part in their child’s therapeutic treatment including family therapy sessions, discussions of treatment progress, and training to help parents use in-home interventions that reinforce the strategies their children learn during psychotherapy sessions.

-Wendy Valdez is a bilingual Licensed Clinical Social Worker in New York State.
-She graduated from Fordham University Graduate School of Social Work with a Master’s degree in Social Work.
-Wendy has over 8 years of experience working with children, adolescents, and their families implementing a variety of evidence based models.
-Wendy was part of the trauma-focus track during her second year of the MSW program and has had multiple opportunities to be trained for Trauma Focused-Cognitive Behavioral Therapy with Carrie Epstein and most recently with Dr. Elissa Brown, who is the Founder and Executive Director of Child HELP Partnership and Professor in Psychology at St. John’s University.
-She holds certification in TF-CBT, has successfully completed training on Problematic Sexual Behavior-Cognitive-Behavioral Therapy (PSB-CBT), a treatment model from the University of Oklahoma Health Sciences Center, completed intensive DBT training with Dr. Alec Miller at Montefiore Hospital, and has extensive trainings using CBT, Assessment of Suicide Risk and Prevention, Mindfulness, Motivational Interviewing, and Family Systems techniques.
+Wendy Valdez, LCSW is a bilingual social worker in New York State.
+She graduated from Fordham University Graduate School of Social Work with a master’s degree in Social Work.
+Valdez has over 8 years of experience working with children, adolescents, and their families implementing a variety of evidence-based models.
+Valdez was part of the trauma-focus track during her second year of the MSW program and has had multiple opportunities to be trained for trauma focused-cognitive behavioral therapy with Carrie Epstein and most recently with Dr. Elissa Brown, who is the founder and executive director of Child HELP Partnership and Professor in Psychology at St. John’s University.
+She holds certification in TF-CBT, has successfully completed training on Problematic Sexual Behavior-cognitive behavioral therapy (PSB-CBT), a treatment model from the University of Oklahoma Health Sciences Center, completed intensive DBT training with Dr. Alec Miller at Montefiore Hospital, and has extensive trainings using CBT, assessment of suicide risk and prevention, mindfulness, motivational interviewing, and family systems techniques.

-Wendy has worked in various settings such as schools, foster care, outpatient clinics and hospital.
-She has extensive experience supporting families navigating through the educational and social service organizations such as the medical system, ACS, NYC DOE, D75, Day Treatment Programs, foster care agencies, family court etc… She’s obtained numerous trainings and practice working with foster care agencies and ACS -trainings such as CBT plus, a treatment program part of the Partnering for Success model, The Atlas Project-which helps to address trauma-related problematic behaviors in the home, The Sanctuary Model, and Suicide Assessment and Prevention.
-In addition, she obtained training in implementing Functional Behavioral Analysis (FBA) and Behavior Intervention Plan (BIP) with the NYC Department of Education, a model that addresses challenging behaviors within the classroom.
+Valdez has worked in various settings such as schools, foster care, outpatient clinics and hospital.
+She has extensive experience supporting families navigating through the educational and social service organizations such as the medical system, ACS, NYC DOE, D75, Day Treatment Programs, foster care agencies, and family court.
+She has obtained numerous trainings and practice working with foster care agencies and ACS -trainings such as CBT plus, a treatment program part of the Partnering for Success model, The Atlas Project-which helps to address trauma-related problematic behaviors in the home, The Sanctuary Model, and suicide assessment and prevention.
+In addition, she obtained training in implementing functional behavioral analysis (FBA) and behavior intervention plan (BIP) with the NYC Department of Education, a model that addresses challenging behaviors within the classroom.

-Danielle Perl is a Mental Health Counseling Intern at CFI/WCF and a graduate student in the Mental Health Counseling program at SUNY Buffalo.
-Danielle earned her Bachelor's degree in Clinical Psychology from Lehigh University and went on to receive a Master's Degree in School Counseling from Hunter College.
+Danielle Perl is a Limited Permit Mental Health Counselor at CFI/WCF.
+Danielle earned her Bachelor's degree in Clinical Psychology from Lehigh University and went on to receive a Master's Degree in School Counseling from Hunter College as well as a Mental Health Counseling Degree from SUNY Buffalo.
 Danielle has worked as a school counselor in public and charter schools throughout the city, providing treatment to children, adolescents and families struggling with anxiety, depression, ADHD, Autism Spectrum Disorder, trauma, and a variety of behavioral and emotional challenges.
+Danielle realized very quickly that she had a desire to expand her practice to support a more diverse range of ages and need, and decided to continue her education to become a Mental Health Counselor.
+Danielle now works with children, teens and adults with a diverse range of mental health concerns, including anxiety, depression, OCD, PTSD and more.

 Prior to pursuing his degree in Social Work, Rick practiced commercial litigation for twelve years, during which time he was repeatedly named a “Rising Star” by Superlawyers magazine.
 In 2012, the National LGBT Bar Association selected Rick for inclusion on its Top LGBT Lawyers Under 40 list.
 Rick left his law practice to pursue a counseling degree because he felt a strong calling to support individuals in their mental health journeys.
 Rick works collaboratively with clients to address issues from a strengths-based perspective, leading to lasting changes.